Mask Mandates: Bay Area Health Officers Issue Criteria To Lift Indoor Masking Requirements

 OR

-- Eight weeks have passed since a COVID-19 vaccine has been authorized for emergency use by federal and state authorities for 5- to 11-year-olds.
+- Eight weeks have passed since a COVID-19 vaccine has been authorized for emergency use by federal and state authorities for 5- to 11-year-olds, who need the added protection of masks to keep case rates low so they can remain in school until they can be vaccinated.

+Bay Area health officers issued Indoor masking requirements on August 3 after a surge in COVID cases, hospitalizations, and deaths fueled by the delta variant.
+Since then, regional data shows the surge has receded and the Bay Area is now one of the most vaccinated regions in the country.

+The lifting of any indoor mask mandate would not prevent businesses, nonprofits, churches, or others with public indoor spaces from imposing their own requirements, the health officers said.

 San Francisco Mayor London Breed issued a statement Thursday saying that so long as case and hospitalization rates remain stable or declining, indoor masking requirements will be lifted on October 15 in settings where stable cohorts of fully vaccinated individuals gather, and where other safety measures are followed.
 The settings include offices, gyms, and fitness centers, employee commuter vehicles, religious gatherings, and indoor college classes or other organized gatherings of individuals who meet regularly, not exceeding 100 people.